Axylos/bitter_domain/README.md

 # BitterDomain
 A Ruby gem for generating domains 1 bit away from a source domain and checking the availability of the generated domains.

-### DISCLAIMER
-If you want to actually register one of these generated domains and set up a server to listen for requests, sending a `404` to all incoming requests if probably a good idea.

 ### Description
 A Ruby gem for generating domains 1 bit away from a source domain and checking the availability of the generated domains.
 This project was inspired from a series of Defcon presentations on `bit squatting`.